-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 Former Argentina striker Claudio Lopez played for Lazio in 2002.
 He eventually ended his career with Colorado Rapids in 2010.

-It’s hard to find too much information about what the 46-year-old is up to these days.
+It’s hard to find too much information about what the 48-year-old is up to these days.
 Enjoying a quiet retirement away from the limelight, presumably.

 Gaizka Mendieta